gradientbear/notion-assistant-alexa-skill/docs/test_guide.md

 - [ ] Account linked via OAuth flow

 ### Basic Operations
-- [ ] Can launch skill: "open notion data"
+- [ ] Can launch skill: "open Voice Planner"
 - [ ] Can add tasks: "add [task]"
 - [ ] Can list tasks: "what are my tasks"
 - [ ] Can mark complete: "mark [task] as done"